marilynm1119/checkered-table-app-policy/README.md

 Version 1.0 of the app is a free version with limited ads on certain pages.

 ## Contact Info
-For any questions or feedback please message me at https://www.linkedin.com/in/marilyn-marquez/
+For any questions or feedback please email us at checkeredtablecloth.hi@gmail.com